Here2ServeU/ecommerce-platform-aws/environments/README.md

 # E-commerce Platform Deployment with Terraform on AWS

-This guide provides step-by-step instructions to set up an e-commerce platform on Amazon Web Services (AWS) using Terraform.
+This guide provides step-by-step instructions on how to set up an e-commerce platform on Amazon Web Services (AWS) using Terraform.
 The deployment leverages various AWS services to create a scalable, secure, and efficient infrastructure.

 ---
 ## Prerequisites